solution25com/maxmind-fraud-prevention-shopware-6-solution25/README.md

 5. **Easy Monitoring**
    - Displays fraud scores in the Orders grid and Order Detail view.
 6. **Shopware Compatibility**
-   - Works with Shopware 6.4–6.5 and future updates.
+   - Works with Shopware 6.4–6.6 and future updates.

-## Compatibility
-- ✅ Shopware 6.6.x

 ## Get Started